corourke/mockaroo2kafka/README.md

 Scripts that call the Mockaroo API, and then push results into a Kafka topic.

-This simulates a retail point-of-sale (POS) scenario where barcode scans are happening at dozens of stores across the US.
+This simulates a retail point-of-sale (POS) scenario where barcode scans are happening at hundreds of stores across the US.
 Multiple instances of the script can be run simultaneously to ramp up the data volume.
+The tables are all related and taken together, and can be analyzed by product category or geography.

 ![table_relationships.drawio](./table_relationships.drawio.png)